Fitzgerald named police chief of Denver's regional mass transit system

 WATERLOO — Waterloo’s former top cop has landed a job protecting the Mile High City’s mass transit system.

-Joel Fitzgerald was sworn in as the chief of the Denver Regional Transportation District’s police and emergency management division during a ceremony at the city's Union Station, according to a press release on the organization's website.
+Joel Fitzgerald will be sworn in Tuesday as the chief of the Denver Regional Transportation District’s police and emergency management division during a ceremony at the city's Union Station, according to a news release on the organization's website.

 The department is responsible for customer safety and security across the eight counties and 40 cities of the Denver, Colorado, metro area.

-“I am a person of integrity, and I care about the people we serve,” Fitzgerald said during the ceremony.
+“I am a person of integrity, and I care about the people we serve,” Fitzgerald said in the release.
 “I set expectations high for interactions with people.
 It is important to be someone who beats crime and builds legitimacy and trust in the community.”

 Fitzgerald was hired as the Waterloo police chief in 2020 and he announced he was leaving last week for a position in Colorado.